 Instructions

-3. Whisk the dry ingredients (oat flour, sugar, cocoa powder, baking soda and salt) in a mixing bowl.
+2. Whisk the dry ingredients in a separate bowl.

 Recipe Tips